IshitaBisaria/Profile-Card-Component/README.md

 ## Overview

-- Build out the project to the designs provided
+- Build project to the designs provided

 ## Screenshot